How to Safely Operate A Log Splitter

 - Place log on the end plate and turn until it leans against the beam and is stable.

-- When splitting extra-large or uneven logs, the log must be stabilized with wooden ships or split wood between the log and end plate or ground.
+- When splitting extra-large or uneven logs, the log must be stabilized with wooden chips or split wood between the log and end plate or ground.

 - Avoid stabilizing a log with your hands.